Mary Eberstadt: Recognition

 In 2014, Eberstadt gave Seton Hall University's commencement address and was awarded an honorary degree.
 The choice of Eberstadt as the school's commencement speaker brought dissent from some faculty members, who objected that her values were not consistent with those of the university.
 USA Today listed Eberstadt's address in its compilation of notable 2014 commencement speeches, alongside the speeches of John Kerry, John Legend, and Eric Holder.

+In 2022, the Tepeyac Leadership Institute, a non-profit organization dedicated to civic education for lay Catholics, awarded Eberstadt its annual St. Juan Diego Leadership for the World award.
+In 2021, Eberstadt received the annual Pope Pius XI Award from the Society of Catholic Social Scientists.

 In 2014, the Siena Symposium for Women, Family, and Culture at St. Thomas University in Minnesota awarded Eberstadt a Humanitarian Leadership Award.
-She also received a Leadership Award from the Catholic Lawyers' Guild of Nebraska that same year.
-In 2009, Mt.
-St. Mary's University in Emmitsburg, Maryland awarded its Presidential Medal of Honor to Eberstadt and her husband, Nicholas.
+She received a Leadership Award from the Catholic Lawyers' Guild of Nebraska that same year.
+In 2009, Mount St. Mary's University in Emmitsburg, Maryland awarded its Presidential Medal of Honor to Eberstadt and her husband, Nicholas.

+Reception and Criticism

+Eberstadt's work has received mixed reviews from scholars and critics.
+Greg Forster of The Gospel Coalition criticized the methodology in How the West Really Lost God, noting "inaccurate, amateurish history of the 16th century" and insufficient empirical evidence beyond correlation data.

+Michael Sean Winters of the National Catholic Reporter described It's Dangerous to Believe as "a lousy book...agitprop" with a "shockingly ignorant" analysis of homosexuality.

+Jonathan Kay in Commentary Magazine critiqued Home-Alone America for exhibiting "marked right-wing bias" and described Eberstadt as "an unreliable narrator—seductive but, ultimately, untrustworthy."

+Campus controversy

+In 2023, Eberstadt cancelled a scheduled speech at Furman University about "Primal Screams" due to expected student protests.
+Student newspaper The Paladin published op-eds calling her work "dangerous and evidence-less myths."